 Panopto

-Panopto is the College's lecture-capture and video-streaming service.
-Instructors can use Panopto to record lectures and instructional audio or video, share audio and video recordings with students, create videos with embedded quizzes, and for student video assignments.
+Record lectures and instructional audio or video, share recordings with students, create videos with embedded quizzes, or create student video assignments.

 Perusall

-Perusall is a social learning platform designed to help students engage and better understand course readings through collaborative annotation and discussion.
+Help students engage with and better understand course readings through collaborative annotation and discussion.

 Piazza